spectralcode/OCTproZ/docs/docs/processing.md

 The OCT signal processing is entirely performed on the GPU.
 The spectral interferograms acquired by the OCT system are transferred to RAM until a user-defined number of B-scans is collected.
 This raw data batch is then copied to GPU memory for processing and display.
 Finally, the processed data is copied back to RAM, where it can be used for further analysis by plugins or saved to disk.

 The following image shows the processing pipeline.
-Although most processing steps are optional, data conversion, IFFT, and truncation are essential steps that can not be disabled.
+While most steps can be enabled or disabled by the user, data conversion, IFFT, and truncation are always active.

 <figure markdown="span">
     ![OCTproZ Processing Flowchart](images/octproz_processing_flowchart_stations.png)